arpanchakraborty23/Health-strock-prediction/README.md

 10) smoking_status: "formerly smoked", "never smoked", "smokes" or "Unknown"*

 11) stroke: 1 if the patient had a stroke or 0 if not

+## Life Cycle
+Data Preprocessing: encoding, and normalizing health data to prepare it for machine learning models.
+Model Training: Building and training machine learning models such as Random Forest, XGBoost, and Logistic Regression to predict stroke risk.
+Hyperparameter Tuning: Optimizing model performance through techniques like Grid Search and Random Search.
+MLOps Deployment: Containerizing and deploying the model using Docker, automating updates via CI/CD pipelines, and tracking model performance with MLflow.
+Model Monitoring: Continuous tracking of model performance and retraining as new data becomes available.
+Model Deploy: AWS Beanstalk for web app hosting

 ## How to run ?